metabase/metabase/docs/users-guide/expressions-list.md

 Example: `Median([Age])` would find the midpoint age where half of the ages are older, and half of the ages are younger.

-Databases that don't support `median`: BigQuery, SQLite, Vertica, SQL server, MySQL.
+Databases that don't support `median`: SQLite, Vertica, SQL server, MySQL.
 Presto only provides approximate results.

 Related: [Min](#min), [Max](#max), [Average](#average).